 Clear contract drafting and legal writing PSC

-Practical and interactive online workshop, with trainer monitoring of drafting in breakout rooms.
+Practical and interactive online workshop.
+The trainer reviews and helps with drafting in breakout rooms.

 Example outline below for a 6-hour course (three sessions of 2 hours each).
 Can vary content and duration.